 Considered the oldest religion in the world, Hinduism comprises several traditions, ancient texts, beliefs, practices, rituals, and philosophies.
-Here are a few lesser-known facts about Hinduism that you need to know.
+Here are a few lesser-known but highly interesting Hinduism facts and history that you need to know.

 What Is Hinduism?

 Hinduism is a way of life and the world’s 3rd largest religion after Christianity and Islam.
 With more than 1.25 billion global followers, it is an amalgamation of different philosophies and traditions without any specific origin or founder.
-According to CNN, the term Hinduism is derived from the Sanskrit term Hindu meaning “dwellers by the Indus river.”
+The term Hinduism is derived from the Sanskrit term Hindu meaning “dwellers by the Indus river.”

 The various sacred Sanskrit texts have helped in spreading the religion across the globe through ritual and arts.
 Hinduism has created a serious impact on Southeast Asian culture since the 4th century CE.

-There are tons of mystifying and exciting facts about Hinduism that most people don’t know about.
-However, before we can delve into some of the most interesting facts about this religion, let us take a quick look at some statistics related to this fascinating religion:
+There are tons of mystifying and exciting Hinduism facts that most people don’t know about.
+However, before we can delve into some of the most interesting facts about this religion, let us take a quick look at some statistics and fast facts about Hinduism:

 - Around 15 to 16% of the world’s population are Hindus.